 Our final destination gradually came closer though the sun was beginning to set by the time we entered the final valley towards the hotel.

 We signed back in at the mountain register by the hotel reception before making a beeline for the buffet where we ate too much and recovered with a glorious sleep in a cosy rondavel.

-We stayed at Cathedral Peak Hotel (Website, Tripadvisor Reviews*) both the night before we left and the night we got back.
-The best thing about this place is that a night’s stay includes all you can eat breakfast and dinner buffets which we definitely made full use of.
+We stayed at Cathedral Peak Hotel (Website, Booking Reviews*) both the night before we left and the night we got back.
+The best thing about this place is that a night’s stay includes all-you-can-eat breakfast and dinner buffets which we definitely made full use of.